hjjvandam/DeepDriveMD-pipeline/test/h2co/deepmd_lammps_nwchem_workflow_test/README.md

 NWChem, DeePMD, and LAMMPS,
 * DeePMD is needed for the neural network potentials (both training and evaluation)
 * LAMMPS is needed to run the MD simulations using the neural network potentials
-* TensorFlow is needed to provide the machine learning infrastructure.
+* TensorFlow is needed to provide the machine learning infrastructure (both training and inference)